 Hypertension: The Silent Killer

-kidney failure.
-Increasing stress levels, obesity, sedentary life style, smoking and changing dietary habits
+Increasing stress levels, obesity, sedentary life style, smoking and

 What is blood pressure?

-blood is called blood pressure.
+This force of blood is called blood pressure.
 When it happens to be too high, it becomes an illness known as high blood pressure.
-With the help of the BP
+With the help

 1. Systolic Pressure: Pressure of blood when your heart beats while pumping blood.

 2. Diastolic Pressure: Pressure of blood when your heart is at rest between beats.

 A blood pressure less than 120/80 mmHg (read out as 120 over 80 millimetres of mercury) for an adult is considered normal.